 When it comes to the cause of heat damage, blow dryers are usually one of the culprits.
 This is because they are a direct heat tool.Blow dryers blast heat directly on your hair strands and by doing so it is pulling the moisture from your hair drying it out.
 So blasting the hot air from a blow dryer directly on your strands can quickly dry them, but it can also damage them.

-- I section my hair and blow dry each section on cool.
+- Section my hair and blow dry each section on cool.
 I focus the blow dryer on my roots because they take the most amount of time to dry usually by the time I start blow-drying my hair my ends are dry so I don't have to use the blow dryer on them

 - When the section is dry I follow up with a cream leave-in conditioner if I feel the section needs it.
 Then I finish the section with the cold shot on my blow dryer and a finishing serum or natural oil